The Bankrate promise

 Some items, however, have a longer shelf life.
-These generally are assets that a taxpayer will eventually sell, triggering a tax bill.
+Generally, these are assets that a taxpayer will eventually sell, triggering a tax bill.
 So if you have a pension plan, own a home or invest in the stock market, tax pros recommend keeping these records indefinitely.
-Or at least until three years after you dispose of the asset.
+Or at least until 3 years after you dispose of the asset.

 While the tax rules for home sales have changed in recent years, meaning sale profits don’t automatically face IRS charges, any paperwork relating to a residence should be kept for as long as the home is owned.

 Single home sellers now can net capital gains of $250,000 (double that for married couples) before owing the IRS.
 To determine whether sale profits fall within the tax-free limits, the seller must accurately establish a residence’s basis.
 That means that records related to a home’s value, such as settlement papers and receipts for improvements and additions, are critical.